 Head to the link featured above to begin creating a business listing.

 Instead of entering new information, you should be able to find the business as you begin to enter the name in the appropriate field.
 Select this business profile.

 You will receive a prompt stating that someone else owns this business.
 Follow the on-screen instructions to request access.

-In the event that no one is able to respond for any reason, Google will attempt to make contact once again.
+If no one can respond for any reason, Google will attempt to make contact once again.
 If there is still no response, you will have the opportunity to claim the business as your own.
 From there, the verification process remains the same.

-Note - In the event that no other parties are involved, and you are struggling to gain ownership, we advise you to contact Google support directly.
-Explain the situation and see if you are able to expedite the process.
+Note - If no other parties are involved, and you are struggling to gain ownership, we advise you to contact Google support directly.
+Explain the situation and see if you can expedite the process.